- Jordan Clark

-A Letter to My Students
+A Letter to My Students, Past, Future, and Present

 I don't take things lightly in life.
 Pretty much anyone that knows me knows that I care deeply about a lot of things.
 Dog training is no different.